jfhren/decode_flac/README.md

 second argument or if it is `-`, the pcm stream is outputted on the standard output.
 Else the second argument should be the output file.

-Checking the md5 of the outputted pcm against the md5 provided in the metadata of the flac file is the main goal.
+Checking the md5 sum of the outputted pcm against the md5 sum provided in the metadata of the flac file is the main goal.
 To do that you can type:
 `$ ./bin/decode_flac_to_pcm some_flac_file.flac some_flac_file.pcm && md5sum
 some_flac_file.pcm`
 or